Stepheny755/TrulyRandom/README.md

 # TruelyRandom
-A true and perhaps excessive method to generate random numbers
+A true and perhaps excessive method to generate random numbers.

 ## Summary